zackschen/CoIN/README.md

 <img src="./assets/architecture.png">

 ## Abstract
-Instruction tuning represents a prevalent strategy employed by Multimodal Large Language Models (MLLMs) to align with human instructions and adapt to new tasks.
-Nevertheless, MLLMs encounter the challenge of adapting to users' evolving knowledge and demands.
-Therefore, how to retain existing skills while acquiring new knowledge needs to be investigated.
-In this paper, we present a comprehensive benchmark, namely ContinuaL Instruction tuNing (CoIN), to assess existing MLLMs in sequential instruction tuning paradigm.
-CoIN comprises 10 commonly used datasets spanning 8 task categories, ensuring a diverse range of instructions and tasks.
-Besides, the trained model is evaluated from two aspects: Instruction Following and General Knowledge, which assess the alignment with human intention and knowledge preserved for reasoning, respectively.
-Experiments on CoIN demonstrate that current powerful MLLMs still suffer catastrophic forgetting, and the failure in intention alignment assumes the main responsibility, instead of the knowledge forgetting.
-To this end, we introduce MoELoRA to MLLMs which is effective to retain the previous instruction alignment.
-Experimental results consistently illustrate the forgetting decreased from this method on CoIN.
+Instruction tuning demonstrates impressive performance in adapting Multimodal Large Language Models (MLLMs) to follow task instructions and improve generalization ability.
+By extending tuning across diverse tasks, MLLMs can further enhance their understanding of world knowledge and instruction intent.
+However, continual instruction tuning has been largely overlooked and there are no public benchmarks available.
+In this paper, we present CoIN, a comprehensive benchmark tailored for assessing the behavior of existing MLLMs under continual instruction tunning.
+CoIN comprises 10 meticulously crafted datasets spanning 8 tasks, ensuring diversity and serving as a robust evaluation framework to assess crucial aspects of continual instruction tuning, such as task order, instruction diversity and volume.
+Additionally, apart from traditional evaluation, we design another LLM-based metric to assess the knowledge preserved within MLLMs for reasoning.
+Following an in-depth evaluation of several MLLMs, we demonstrate that they still suffer catastrophic forgetting, and the failure in instruction alignment assumes the main responsibility, instead of reasoning knowledge forgetting.
+To this end, we introduce MoELoRA which is effective in retaining the previous instruction alignment.

 ## Install
 1. Clone this repository and navigate to CoIN folder